HVR88/Monochrome-Gaming-Logos/README.md

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/sample_publishers.jpg)

-These logos are provided as-is, are works of artistic expression and recreations are made under a fair-use principle.
+Some of the designs are covered by original copyright and many of the designs are trademarked by their brand owners.
+These recreations are works of artistic expression  under a fair-use principle and provided as-is.
 Use them freely in your collections or projects, I only ask that you include a link back to this repository if distributing them with your work.

-Some of the designs are covered by original copyright and many of the designs are trademarked by their brand owners.
-I take no responsibility for any issues that may arise from anyone else's use of these works.
+I take no responsibility for any issues that may arise from anyone else's use or misuse of these works.

 ### Requests